restify/node-restify/docs/guide.md

 ### Event: 'after'

-`function (request, response, name) {}`
+`function (request, response, route) {}`

 Emitted after a route has finished all the handlers you registered.
-You can use this to write audit logs, etc.  The name parameter will be the name of the route that ran.
+You can use this to write audit logs, etc.  The route parameter will be the `Route` object that ran.

 ## Properties and other methods